adambird/adambird/source/_posts/2014-07-10-tommy-godwin-was-a-lunatic.markdown

 <img src="/images/cowboy-jacket.jpg" width="600px">

 Leaving Market Drayton, the home of gingerbread as we discovered, things turned distinctly darker.

 Literally.

 The promised rain started and persisted for several hours.
 Route finding became difficult as we tried to avoid the major roads as much as possible.
-Spirits definitely were on the slide even though we'd been joined by another couple of friends for he last 125 miles.
+Spirits definitely were on the slide even though we'd been joined by another couple of friends for the last 125 miles.

 <img src="/images/raining.jpg" width="600px">